BREAKING NEWS: Supreme Court Rules 8-1 In RAHIMI. They Got This One Wrong! (Prohibited Persons)

 Frequently Asked Questions

-What was the Supreme Court's ruling in the US v.
-Rahimi case?
+What was the Supreme Court's ruling in the Rahimi case?

-The Supreme Court ruled 8-1 in favor of upholding federal law 18 USC 922G8, which prohibits individuals subject to domestic violence restraining orders from possessing firearms.
-The Court found this law consistent with the nation's historical tradition of firearm regulation.
+The Supreme Court ruled 8-1 in favor of upholding 18 USC 922G8, which prohibits individuals subject to domestic violence restraining orders found to pose a credible threat from possessing firearms.
+The decision affirmed that this regulation aligns with the nation's historical tradition of firearm regulation.

 What is 18 USC 922G8?

-18 USC 922G8 is a federal statute that prohibits individuals who are subject to a domestic violence restraining order from possessing a firearm.
-The order must meet specific criteria, including a finding of credible threat or explicit prohibition of force.
+18 USC 922G8 is a federal statute that prohibits individuals subject to a domestic violence restraining order from possessing a firearm.
+The order must contain a finding that the individual poses a credible threat to their intimate partner or their child, or explicitly prohibit the use of physical force.

 Related News